Riemannian Metric Learning via Optimal Transport: Method

-\eqref{eq:dual-objective} requires neither the computation of geodesic distances on $\mathcal{M}$ nor the solution of an assignment problem.
+In Problem \eqref{eq:dual-objective}, we learn a metric $A(x)$ that minimizes the average 1-Wasserstein distance on the manifold between pairs of subsequent time samples from each population. \eqref{eq:dual-objective} requires neither the computation of geodesic distances on $\mathcal{M}$ nor the solution of an assignment problem.
 As such, it is substantially more tractable than the initial objective \eqref{eq:primal-objective}.
 We provide the details of our implementation of \eqref{eq:dual-objective} in Section \ref{implementation}.